Brief History of Cambridge, Mass.

 In 1630, a fleet of 11 ships carrying 700 passengers, set sail from England, bound for the Massachusetts Bay Colony.
 This dedicated band of Puritans hoped to build their community around a purer, more Biblical church.
 The newcomers settled several villages around Massachusetts Bay, but could not agree on a capital.
 Seeking a protected site, John Winthrop and his assistants chose a small hill on the north bank of the Charles River, at the entrance to a small creek, 5 miles upstream from Boston.
 The Charles was deep enough to accommodate the era's large ships, yet the passage was treacherous for those unfamiliar with the narrow channel.
 Later, a "pallysadoe," a series of stockade fences and a trench, was built around the town.

-Disease and tribal warfare had decimated the native population before the colonists arrived.
-The few remaining Algonquians did not contest the preemption of their lands, but the colonists nevertheless were careful to secure a deed from Squaw Sachem, the widow of Nanepashemet, chief of the Massachusett tribe, who was living near the confluence of Alewife Brook and the Mystic River.
+European-introduced diseases and tribal wars had severely impacted and reduced the size of native population prior to 1630.
+The English colonists secured a deed from the female chief of the Massachusett tribe, who was living near the confluence of Alewife Brook and the Mystic River.
 In 1640 the General Court ordered that she be paid about £23 for the land occupied by Cambridge and Watertown and given a coat every winter during her lifetime.

 Newtowne, as Cambridge was called by the colonists until 1638, was laid out in an orderly grid of streets, bounded today by Eliot Square and Linden Street, Massachusetts Avenue and the River.
 Each family owned a house lot in the village, planting fields outside, and a share in the common land.
 Boston was eight long miles away: a ferry at the foot of JFK Street carried passengers over the river to a path -- now North Harvard Street -- that led through Brookline and Roxbury, eventually traversing the spit of land that is now Washington Street.
 Until the Great Bridge was built in 1660-62, this was the only way to Boston, except via the ferry from Charlestown.